thienvuong98/perflist-jekyll/_posts/2024-06-08-Keyboard Setup.md

 * Freeze registration
 * Change mixer to bring Style to 0%
 * Change split point to bring to C1 (full keyboard for performance)
-* Disable ACMP and OTS Link
+* Disable ACMP and enable OTS Link

 ### For One Man Band